Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 ![MTP Overview](Images/Regression%20Analysis.png)

 The r value was calculated to be -0.703 (p value = 0.039) indicating a moderate to strong negative linear correlation between ratio disparity and survival rate.
-This relationship is statistically significant assuming an alpha value of 0.05, hence the research hypothesis can be accepted.
-The obtained result is in agreement with the clinical literature, further supporting the idea that major haemorrhage protocols should aim for a 1:1:1 ratio of RBC:FFP:Platelets.
+This relationship is statistically significant assuming an alpha value of 0.05, providing some evidence in support of the research hypothesis.
+The obtained result is also in agreement with the clinical literature, further supporting the idea that major haemorrhage protocols should aim for a 1:1:1 ratio of RBC:FFP:Platelets.